 After moving to Columbus, OH, Janel found her place in print journalism at the Call & Post Newspaper.
 She quickly moved from Franklin County Reporter, to Showtime Arts & Entertainment Editor, and was chosen at the age of 28, as the new Interim Managing Editor.
 Highlights at the Call & Post include covering the Bush-Gore presidential election and traveling to Beverly Hills to attend the press junket for John Singleton's movie 'Baby Boy.'

 In 2003, Janel launched full-time at Conscience Media Productions, Inc., (CMP) a public relations and media company she formed in 2000.
 Her goal was to produce intelligent radio programs and print editorial for African American audiences nationwide.

-For 5-years, The Conscious Voice was the state-wide 'voice of diversity.'
+For 5-years, The Conscious Voice was the Midwest 'voice of diversity.'
 It's made history as the nation's first multicultural art + culture magazine.